mavlink/mavlink-devguide/en/services/trajectory.md

 When path planning is active, autopilots are expected to navigate using the most recent setpoint from the companion computer (and should have sensible behaviour if setpoints "run out").

+> [!NOTE]
-> **Note** The path planning system might send setpoints all the time, or only when a desired trajectory cannot be achieved (this depends on the specific service implementation).
+> The path planning system might send setpoints all the time, or only when a desired trajectory cannot be achieved (this depends on the specific service implementation).

 The protocol defines two messages: